- Leading AOD Community Services Organisation

 Download the full position description before applying.
 This document contains key selection criteria that you will need to respond to in your cover letter.
 Applications will only be accepted via the application link below.
 Please do not apply via recruitment websites or via email.

-Applications close at 9am, Tuesday 18 May, 2021.
-Please remember to include your CV and a cover letter addressing the key selection criteria.
-If you have any questions relating to the position, please contact Taran Dhillon, Programs Coordinator, on 0424 361 596, or at email@example.com.All Odyssey House Victoria sites are smoke free for all employees
+Please remember to address your application to Mishma Kumar, Outreach Coordinator, and include your CV and a cover letter addressing the key selection criteria.
+Applications close at 5pm, Friday 25 June 2021.
+If you have any questions relating to the position, please contact Mishma Kumar, Outreach Coordinator on 0435 656 550 or at email@example.com.All Odyssey House Victoria sites are smoke free for all employees